 Next, you should be mindful of all things attached to walls and ceilings on your new roof day.
 If your home has two stories, then the second floor should be prioritized over the first floor.
-You should remove all hanging objects from walls.
-Pictures, art, even flimsy bookshelves are all subject to falling during the most intense parts of roof tear off and installation.
+You should remove all hanging objects from the walls.
+Pictures, art, and even flimsy bookshelves are all subject to falling during the most intense parts of roof tear-off and installation.
 Chandeliers and fragile light fixtures should be stabilized or even taken down in situations where fixtures are in close proximity to roof installation.
 Glass, china, and vases should also be considered potential breakable objects during roof installation and should be tended to accordingly.

 Lastly, though you likely won’t be in the attic during your new roof installation, you should think about the belongings that you store in your attic.
 Wood chips, nails, dust, and shingle grit are all likely to fall into your attic during tear-off and shingle installation.
 If something in your attic is especially fragile, you should remove it from the attic altogether.
 You should drape the remaining objects in your attic with plastic or sheets to prevent them from getting dusted with shingle debris.
 Also, be prepared for a small amount of shingle grit to fall when you open your drop-down attic door after the roof installation.